Welcome back: Optimism abounds as MLB's spring includes fans

 “This is normally the busiest time of year for Scottsdale’s tourism industry, largely because of Cactus League spring training,” Pressler said in an email.
 “Understandably, our expectations are muted this year given the ongoing pandemic, though Experience Scottsdale is excited that the season is moving forward in a way that will keep teams, fans, employees and residents safe.”

-AP Sports Writer Steve Megargee in Milwaukee, AP Baseball Writer Ronald Blum in New York and AP freelancer Gary Schatz in Goodyear, Arizona, contributed to this story.
+AP Sports Writer Steve Megargee in Milwaukee, AP Baseball Writers Ronald Blum and Janie McCauley and AP freelancer Gary Schatz in Goodyear, Arizona, contributed to this story.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports